The Heatmakerz: History

 Born in Mandeville, Jamaica, Rsonist moved to the Bronx, New York at the age of four.
-Talking about his childhood, Rsonist told Genius, "My parents had reggae music – that’s it.
-That’s all I grew up listening to.
+Talking about his childhood, Rsonist told Genius, "My parents had reggae music – that's it.
+That's all I grew up listening to.
 Whether it was Beres Hammond, whether it was Garnett Silk, whether it was Bob Marley – whoever it was, it was just reggae music."

 After high school, Rsonist attended Howard University in Washington, D.C.
 While there, he also worked as a DJ and developed a friendship with Young Guru, who would go on to work with many of the top artists in hip-hop, most notably becoming Jay-Z's engineer for many years.
 Shortly into his tenure at the school, Rsonist was expelled from Howard University and forced to move back to The Bronx without any viable options and a newborn baby on the way.

 Rsonist soon made his way into beat making as a last resort.
-It was at this time that the name and the team of The Heatmakerz came about.
+It was at this time that the name and the team of the Heatmakerz came about.
 "So people understand the dynamic of The Heatmakerz and why it's still called Heatmakerz, Heatmakerz was my team growing up," he explained to The Hip-Hop Museum.
 "Me, Thrilla, my cousin, a bunch of people I grew up with.
 Me and Thrilla were the only two that physically made music."

 Thrilla had bought an MPC and when he went out of town, he let Rsonist borrow it.
 During that time, Rsonist made two beats.
 Those beats eventually reached Todd Terry, a Brooklyn-based producer and DJ who was working with top artists at the time.
 Terry was intrigued and asked if he could purchase the tracks.
-"I made a joke and said, 'Give me a stack ($1,000) for each beat,'" Rsonist told Genius.
+"I made a joke and said, 'Give me a stack ($1,000) for each beat'," Rsonist told Genius.
 "He was like 'Aight, bet,' goes in the other room, goes in his safe, brings me back $2,000."
-Afterward, Terry asked for more beats, to which Rsonist replied that he didn't have the equipment.
+Afterward, Terry asked for more beats, to which Rsonist replied that he lacked the equipment to do so.
 Terry then sent him $20,000 worth of gear to get him started.

 It was at this point that Rsonist realized hip-hop could be more than a hobby.
-Soon after, he was in the studio with Big Pun and his protégé Fat Joe, playing them his beats.
+Soon after, he was in the studio with Big Pun and Fat Joe, playing them his beats.
 During the session, Rsonist asked Fat Joe what new producers typically earn per track.
 Fat Joe replied that they could expect $5,000 or more.
 "When Joe said $5,000, I just realized that if I take this seriously, I could really turn this into something," he told HuffPost.
-"Because even then I knew it was all about relationships...
+"Because even then I knew it was all about relationships ...
 From there, I knew it was always just going to be about figuring out that six degrees of separation.
 It was common sense.
 That's when I knew."